 - Cortisol can cause problems with the supply of thyroid hormones.

-- Cortisol can cause an increase in gastric acid with in turn can give problems with the intestines.
+- Cortisol can cause an increase in gastric acid which in turn can give problems with the intestines.

-- Cortisol in levels higher than normal can cause you to feel hungry and binge food.
+- Cortisol in levels higher than normal can cause you to feel hungry and binge eat.